core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 The client proceeds according to the following steps.

-1. The client prepares an HTTP request to send to the proxy via IP unicast and to be forwarded by the proxy to the targeted group of CoAP servers over IP multicast.
+1. The client prepares an HTTP request to send to the proxy via IP unicast and to be forwarded by the proxy to the targeted group of CoAP servers over UDP/IP multicast.
 With reference to {{Section 5 of RFC8075}}, the request is addressed to a Hosting HTTP URI, such that the proxy can extract the Target CoAP URI as the group URI where to forward the request.

 2. The client determines the amount of time T that it is fine to wait for a response to the request from the proxy.
 Then, the client determines the amount of time T' < T, where the difference (T - T') should be at least the expected worst-case round-trip time between the client and the proxy.